JackTschetter/return-to-libc-and-ROP-attacks/README.md

 In addition to leading instruction during weekly lab sections, I held regular office hours and made myself available by appointment to help students.

+### Disclaimer

+To my knowledge this project or some close derivative is still being used for teaching.
+After careful consideration, and out of fairness to current, former, and future students I will not be making detailed answers to this lab public.

+In the case that you are not a current or propsective student in 4271W, and would like to go over the answers to this weeks lab questions, I would be more then happy to make some time on my calendar.

 ---

 ## Contact